 The Myntra logo symbolizes brightness, creativity, and variety, reflecting the brand’s core mission to offer fashion solutions for people with different tastes and styles.
 The emblem’s design conveys energy and modernity.
-It highlights the company’s focus on current trends and unique offerings for fashion shopping, where everyone can find something special for themselves on the platform.
+It highlights the company’s focus on current trends and unique offerings for fashion shopping, where everyone can find something special for themselves.

 Myntra: Brand overview